MachinisteWeb/TestAtlas/README.md

 # TestAtlas #

-TestAtlas is a collection of HTML5, CSS3 and ES6 tests and poc running with NodeAtlas.
+TestAtlas is a collection of NodeAtlas test features.

+You can also find HTML5, CSS3, ES6 tests and POC.

 - Promise : some example of utilisation of Promise ES6 Object.
-   To run it use [NodeAtlas](https://github.com/Haeresis/NodeAtlas) as CLI and use command `nodeatlas --browse` in directory `Promise`.
+   To run it use [NodeAtlas](https://github.com/NodeAtlas/NodeAtlas) as CLI and use command `nodeatlas --browse` in directory `promise`.

 - Import Export : some example of utilisation of Import Export ES6 feature with SystemJS.
-   To run it use [NodeAtlas](https://github.com/Haeresis/NodeAtlas) as CLI and use command `nodeatlas --browse` in directory `ImportExport`.
+   To run it use [NodeAtlas](https://github.com/NodeAtlas/NodeAtlas) as CLI and use command `nodeatlas --browse` in directory `import-export`.